SCENE 01 / PRODUCTION VEHICLES

 Sprinter premium fleet, 18-wheelers on the Trans-Canada and Skyline Helicopters charters

 Here is how the work lines up.
-Canadian production fleets thread very different terrains in a single schedule — Toronto Pearson airport hauls onto the 401 corridor toward Hamilton or Montreal, the climb out of Vancouver over the Sea-to-Sky toward Whistler and Pemberton, and the off-road push into Banff, the Yukon and Iqaluit where Toyota Highlander, Land Cruiser and GMC Yukon 4x4 packages are mandatory rather than optional.
+Canadian production fleets thread very different terrains in a single schedule.
+Toronto Pearson airport hauls onto the 401 corridor toward Hamilton or Montreal, the climb out of Vancouver over the Sea-to-Sky toward Whistler and Pemberton, and the off-road push into Banff, the Yukon and Iqaluit where Toyota Highlander, Land Cruiser and GMC Yukon 4x4 packages are required rather than optional.

-Our fleet sources from Discount Truck Rentals, Enterprise Trucks and the rental partners Canadian productions trust: Ford Transit, Chevy Express and Mercedes Sprinter minivans as the common crew transport, Mercedes Sprinter for Toronto, Vancouver and Montreal premium and director cars, 5-ton and 10-ton trucks for gear runs, and 18-wheelers for the Vancouver-to-Toronto five-day haul or Toronto-to-Halifax 23-hour run when an entire feature package moves coast-to-coast.
+Here is the breakdown.
+Our fleet sources from Discount Truck Rentals, Enterprise Trucks and the rental partners Canadian shoots trust: Ford Transit, Chevy Express and Mercedes Sprinter minivans as the common crew transport, Mercedes Sprinter for Toronto, Vancouver and Montreal premium and director cars, 5-ton and 10-ton trucks for gear runs, and 18-wheelers for the Vancouver-to-Toronto five-day haul or Toronto-to-Halifax 23-hour run when an entire feature package moves coast-to-coast.
 Trucking ships film-spec configured with shelving, lift gates and tie-down systems for camera, grip, lighting and mix loads.

-Logistics start with the Trans-Canada Highway 1 and the 401 corridor and realistic transit budgeting.
+Here is what that looks like on the ground.
+Logistics start with the Trans-Canada Highway 1 and the 401 corridor and realistic transit budget work.
 Toronto to Montreal is 5-6 hours, Vancouver to Calgary 12 hours, Toronto to Halifax 23 hours — units split between rail freight, trucking and air-freight on Canadian North, Air North and First Air for Iqaluit, Whitehorse and Yellowknife inserts.
 Helicopter charters route through Skyline Helicopters BC, Heli-One Vancouver, Cougar Helicopters Newfoundland and Discovery Air Yukon for backcountry lifts where ground access fails.

 FAQ